nicoverbruggen/php80-alpine/readme.md

 ## How can I build this myself?

+### Building on Apple Silicon *for* amd64/x86

+To build for x86 specifically on Apple Silicon:

+    docker buildx build . --platform linux/amd64 -t nicoverbruggen/php80-alpine

+### Building for your current architecture

 Use the Dockerfile, customize it as desired and build it!

     docker build -t nicoverbruggen/php80-alpine . && docker push nicoverbruggen/php80-alpine

+You could then push that to Docker Hub if you need x86 support.
+(You can also use `--push` with `buildx`!)

 If you want to tag the current version (let's say... `1.0`) based on the latest version you just pushed: